hippogriffin/ess-helm/README.md

 - Synapse: For example, you could use `matrix.<server-name.tld>`.
 - Matrix Authentication Service: For example, you could use `account.<server-name.tld>`.
 - Element Web: This will be the address of the chat client of your server.
 For example, you could use `chat.<server-name.tld>`.

+### Ports

+For this simple setup you need to open the following ports :
+ - TCP 80: This port will be used for the HTTP connections of all services, which will redirect to the HTTPS connection.
+ - TCP 443: This port will be used for the HTTPS connections of all services.
+ - TCP 30881: This port will be used for the TCP WebRTC connections of Matrix RTC Backend.
+ - UDP 30882: This port will be used for the Muxed WebRTC connections of Matrix RTC Backend.

 ### K3s - Kubernetes single node setup